-Using a nonlinear optimization algorithm, the parameters and gains of the improved Kamiji model as displayed in Figure 1 were tuned by the author (Ref.
+Using a nonlinear optimization algorithm, the parameters and gains of the improved Kamiji model as displayed in Fig. 1 were tuned by the author (Ref.
 8) in order to better predict the empirical Griffin dataset.
-This tuning resulted in six different parameter sets, one for each motion sickness level of Table 1.
-Each model predicts the percentage of people reaching one of the six motion sickness states given an input motion characterized by its acceleration, angular velocities and attitude.
-Furthermore the original and improved Kamiji model were compared.
-It was found that given the motions of the Griffin dataset, the improved Kamiji would adequately predict the motion sickness levels experienced in these tests while the original Kamiji model strictly predicted too low values of motion sickness.
-It was therefore concluded that the improved Kamiji offered good motion sickness prediction capabilities which were not yet validated.
-As this research is focused on predicting motion sickness for vertical lift vehicles such as helicopters or the upcoming generation of urban air mobility vehicles, the natural next step was deemed to compare the improved Kamiji models to flight tests on motion sickness.
-To the best of the authors knowledge, no adequate flight tests data was published yet.
-For this reason, it was decided to perform flight tests at DLR in support of the validation of the improved Kamiji model which can also serve as a general database for motion sickness in vertical lift vehicles.
+This tuning resulted in six different parameter sets, one for each motion sickness level of Table 1 as shown in Ref.
+8. Each model predicts the percentage of people reaching one of the six motion sickness states given an input motion characterized by its acceleration, angular velocities, and attitude.
+Furthermore, the original and improved Kamiji models were compared.
+It was found that given the motions of the Griffin dataset, the improved Kamiji model would adequately predict the motion sickness levels experienced in these tests while the original Kamiji model strictly predicted too low values of motion sickness.